Group A

-Group A is a set of motorsport regulations administered by the FIA covering production derived vehicles intended for competition, usually in touring car racing and rallying.
+Group A is a set of motorsport regulations administered by the FIA covering production derived touring cars for competition, usually in touring car racing and rallying.
 In contrast to the short-lived Group B and Group C, Group A vehicles were limited in terms of power, weight, allowed technology and overall cost.
 Group A was aimed at ensuring numerous entries in races of privately owned vehicles.

 Group A was introduced by the FIA in 1982 to replace the outgoing Group 2 as "modified touring cars", while Group N would replace Group 1 as "standard touring cars".
 During the early years there were no further formula for production based race cars.
 Cars from multiple Groups could contest the World Rally Championship for Manufacturers for example until 1997 when the specific World Rally Car formula was introduced as the only option.
 In recent years Groups A and N have begun to be phased out in eligibility in championships though they continue to form the homologation basis for most production based race car formulae including the Groups Rally which must first be homologated in Group A. Both Groups N and A, and the details of their differences are described in the FIAs International Sporting Code and several of its Appendices J articles.

 Homologation

-To qualify for FIA approval, a minimum of 2500 identical models have to be built in 12 consecutive months.
-The homologation period last for every subsequent year of production and 7 years after the year that less than 10% (250) are produced in one year and the model is considered out of production by the FIA.
+To qualify for FIA approval, 2,500 identical models have to be built in 12 consecutive months.
+The homologation period lasts for every subsequent year of production and seven years after the year that less than 10% (250) are produced in one year and the model is considered out of production by the FIA.
 Evolutions of the series production model homologated are permitted with a ET (Evolution of the type) extension applied.
 Before 1993 the initial production requirement was 5000.

 However, not all manufacturers who built such models sold them all, some stripped the majority of them to rebuild them as stock models or used them to allow teams to use modified parts.
 One such example of this was Volvo with the 240 Turbo in 1985, an evolution of a model first homologated in 1982.
 After they had produced 500 such models, Volvo stripped 477 cars of their competition equipment and sold them as standard 240 turbo roadcars.
 As a result, after FISA's failed attempt at finding an "Evolution" car in any European countries, Volvo were forced to reveal the names of all 500 "evo" owners to be permitted to compete.